When I announced plans to visit Iraqi Kurdistan earlier this year, I encountered a variety of reactions.

 IRAQI KURDISTAN: HOW TO ENTER

 I flew into Sulaymaniyah and out of Erbil, which was a perfect way to avoid having to loop back into the same airport in a short time.
 Sulaymaniyah and Erbil are Iraqi Kurdistan’s two largest cities and home to the region’s only international airports, with flights to many destinations in the Middle East, Turkey and Europe.
 The airlines serving Erbil and Sulaymaniyah are very similar.
 There are no direct flights from London, but I found multi-city flights to be particularly convenient with Turkish Airlines and Qatar Airways – as always, choosing the slightly more expensive Qatar Airways as a member of my preferred airline alliance, oneworld.
+(UPDATE: As of September 2017, there are no international flights to and from Iraqi Kurdistan; check for the latest situation before planning your trip)

 Iraqi Kurdistan enjoys a high degree of autonomy from the rest of Iraq.
 While it is mandatory for nearly all visitors to southern Iraq to hold entry visas, Iraqi Kurdistan immigration officials issue visas on arrival to citizens of several countries, including the US, Canada and the EU countries.
 Such visas are valid for 30 days and cannot be used to gain entry to most parts of Iraq not controlled by the Kurdish forces.
 Certain areas controlled by the Iraqi forces and bordering the Kurdistan Region, however, can in practice be entered with a Kurdish visa alone, such as Mosul.
+(UPDATE: Unfortunately all flights to Iraqi Kurdistan currently route via Baghdad, and an Iraqi visa is required for most nationalities.
+EU citizens can still enter Iraqi Kurdistan visa-free from Turkey, across the Ibrahim Khalil Border Crossing, by catching a flight to Sirnak, Mardin or Diyarbakir in Turkey and continuing by land to the border via Silopi – but this is not exactly a quick journey)

 I used my UK passport to enter the region and found passport control a breeze: in great contrast to my short stopover in Doha a few hours earlier, I was not interrogated about the purpose of my visit or asked to show onward tickets and hotel reservations.
 It barely took me a couple of minutes to get stamped into the region, collect my small backpack, exchange some cash and hop on a taxi to central Sulaymaniyah.